Compare Two Tables with the Power Query in Excel – 2 Examples

 Rename the Query

-• Now, click on the Merge All Values query and insert the following formula to compare two tables and merge values through the power query.
+• Click the Merge All Values query and enter the following formula to compare the two tables and merge values.

 =List.Union({Term_1[Name],Term_2[Name]},Comparer.OrdinalIgnoreCase)